ReportMay 23, 2024

 CRF: Boston GIF 2023

-Using data and maps from Risk Finder and Coastal Risk Screening Tool, Climate Central assessed annual coastal flood vulnerability—the likelihood of experiencing specific flood levels, and the impacts of each—for 23 U.S. cities.
+Using data and maps from Risk Finder and our Coastal Risk Screening Tool, Climate Central assessed annual coastal flood vulnerability—the likelihood of experiencing specific flood levels, and the impacts of each—for 23 U.S. cities.

 Vulnerable cities